-Location: Other users suggested that where you live has a lot to do with grooming cost.
+Location: Other users suggested that where you live has a lot to do with grooming costs.
 For example, someone from California said they pay $85 for an Aussie standard grooming service while a user in Florida stated they typically pay $65, and in Arizona, $65.
-United States and Canadian grooming price may also vary.
-A user stated that their Aussie is groomed for $60 in the states, and $75 in Canada!
+The United States and Canadian grooming prices may also vary.
+A user stated that their Aussie is groomed for $60 in the states and $75 in Canada!

 Availability & Experience: One user stated that they previously paid around $60 to groom their Aussie, at their current grooming salon they pay $180 for full-service grooming due to their highly trained groomer.

 A lot of Aussie owners are unaware that there are many more options available other than grooming their dog(s) at home or taking them to a grooming salon.
 Several other grooming service locations include: